Wondering if your house, apartment, garage, office, gallery etc. would be perfect for a Dark Dining Room show? It would.

 Would any of the performers be interested in staying over?

 Probably!
 Especially if the performers are touring.
 It’s always nice to save some money on a motel room.
-A guest room, futon, or even floor space is good sometimes.
-It’s tight out there, money-wise, so it’s much appreciated.
+What's your guest bed situation?

 This sounds great.
 How can I setup a show?